This FAQ was updated on December 21, 2021.

 Are the vaccines working?

-The three vaccines approved in the United States have shown to be effective at preventing COVID-19, especially severe illness and death.
-Cases, hospitalizations, and deaths have been increasing once again in the United States due to the highly transmissible Delta variant.
+The vaccines approved in the United States have shown to be effective at preventing COVID-19, especially severe illness and death.
+Cases, hospitalizations, and deaths have been increasing in the United States due to the highly transmissible Delta and Omicron variants.
 The vast majority of the new cases, hospitalizations, and deaths that are occurring right now are in unvaccinated people which means the vaccines are helping to protect those that are vaccinated.
 The more the virus circulates, the more opportunities it has to mutate, and it is possible the vaccines will not be as effective against a new or existing variant.
 That is why it is important to get as many people vaccinated as possible now.
 The best way to prevent new variants from emerging is to prevent the virus from replicating.
 We need people to be vaccinated and protected to break up the transmission chain, so the virus doesn’t have a chance to replicate.